How to Clear Brush: Your 7-Step Guide

 In the prep section, you marked the trees you wanted to cut down.
 Here’s the last chance for you to change your mind, as tree removal is the first thing that needs to get done.

-With the trees cut down, stumps need to be removed to completely clear your land of brush.
+With the trees cut down, you need to remove the stump to completely clear your land of brush.
 There are plenty of ways to go about it, but it all depends on the size and quantity.
 Here are a couple of ways to get rid them:

 Whether you use a shovel or a stump grinder, be sure to fill in the hole with dirt or topsoil so that you have a flat surface.